Sefiraat/EMCTech/README.md

 An item must be 'learned' before you can Materialize it.
 This is a simple process as items are automatically learned the first time you dematerialize them.

+## PlaceholderAPI

+EMCTech supports PlaceholderAPI.

+- `%emctech_current_emc%` - Current EMC of player
+- `%emctech_amount_learned_vanilla%` - The amount of vanilla items that player has learned
+- `%emctech_amount_learned_slimefun%` - The amount of Slimefon items that player has learned